CodeMonkeyCybersecurity/hecate/3-prod/README.md

 2. Mount the certificates into your Dockerized NGINX.

-By doing it this way, you avoid dealing with /var/lib/letsencrypt or /etc/letsencrypt inside Docker.
+By doing it this way, you avoid dealing with `/var/lib/letsencrypt` or `/etc/letsencrypt` inside Docker.
 Once you have your certificates on the host, you simply share them with the NGINX container.

 ## Option A: Generate Certificates Directly on the Host
 ### 1. Stop Any Services on Port 80
 Stop or remove any containers or services (like NGINX) that are currently listening on port 80:
 ```
-docker-compose down
+docker compose down # needs to be done in directory where docker-compose.yml file is for any docker containers listeniing on port 80
 sudo systemctl stop nginx
 ```
 This is necessary because Certbot’s standalone mode needs to bind port 80.